isomerpages/moe-temasekpri/_cca/Sports and Games/Track and Field.md

 #### Objectives

 \- To cultivate an intrinsic fighting spirit and determination in our members.
-\-to develop diligent, responsible, respectful and disciplined athletes.
+\-To develop diligent, responsible, respectful and disciplined athletes.
 \-To provide platforms for all athletes to participate, compete and showcase the values cultivated during CCA
 \-To achieve Top 4 Divisional Champions.